9bingyin/youtube-mcp/docs/configuration.md

 ## Overview

-The yt-dlp-mcp package can be configured through environment variables or by passing a configuration object to the functions.
+The youtube-mcp package can be configured through environment variables.
+The configuration primarily focuses on subtitle extraction and file handling.

 ## Configuration Object